Mick235711/Coursera_Capstone/data.md

 - `SPEEDING` (Y/N): NaN = No, then change to 0-1
 - `HITPARKEDCAR` (Y/N): Change to 0-1

-Together, we have 10 independent inputs and 1 target parameter (sevirity).
+Together, we have 10 independent inputs and 1 target parameter (severity).
 We can then use machine learning models to perform the prediction.